 - The Fix Shadow of Tomb Raider problem with display driver error can occur due to a glitchy .

-- In this article, we have listed a few quick troubleshooting tips to help you fix the error.
+- In this article, we've listed a few quick troubleshooting tips to help you fix this pesky game error.

 In most cases, updating the driver should help.
 If not, try disabling DirectX 12, or increasing the virtual memory can fix the error.